 Accounts Receivable - The allowance method is used to record uncollectible accounts.
-At December 31, 2020, accounts receivable was stated net of an allowance for uncollectible accounts of \$36,000.
-The District does not believe there is any credit risk associated with these receivables due to the large customer base and small individual account balances.
+At December 31, 2021 and 2020, accounts receivable was stated net of an allowance for uncollectible accounts of \$36,000.

-Inventory - The District's inventory is composed of chemicals, equipment and supply-type items used for routine maintenance, repairs and new water lines.
+Inventory - The District's inventory is composed of equipment and supply-type items used for routine maintenance, repairs and new water lines.
 The inventory is stated at the lower of cost (first-in, first-out method) or market.